Tuebel/scigl_render/README.md

 I also built it with CMake.
 Since the package searches for the ament_cmake package I suppose you need to have at least ament_cmake installed.

+# Notice

+If you want to learn more about the OpenGL implementation, please visit Joey de Vries website https://learnopengl.com/ and his twitter page https://twitter.com/JoeyDeVriez.
+Thanks to his awesome resources I managed to write this library in a bit more than a week.